mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 {{NextMenu("Learn_web_development/Core/Frameworks_libraries/Svelte_todo_list_beginning", "Learn_web_development/Core/Frameworks_libraries")}}

-In this article we'll provide a quick introduction to the [Svelte framework](https://svelte.dev/).
-We will see how Svelte works and what sets it apart from the rest of the frameworks and tools we've seen so far.
-Then we will learn how to set up our development environment, create a sample app, understand the structure of the project, and see how to run it locally and build it for production.
+In this article we'll provide a quick introduction to [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/).
+We will see how Svelte works as a compiler-first framework and how SvelteKit builds upon it to provide a full-featured application framework.
+Then we will learn how to set up our development environment using SvelteKit, create a sample app, understand the structure of the project, and see how to run it locally and build it for production.

 <table>
   <tbody>